 Steps For Planting An Amaryllis Bulb In Water

-One that is 5 – 8″ tall is plenty, you don’t need anything too deep.
-For my project, I used a 6″ tall cylinder vase and a 6″ bulb vase.
+Something that’s between 5-8″ tall is perfect, it doesn’t need to be super deep.
+I used a 6″ tall cylinder and a 6″ bulb vase.

-Step 2: Choose the pebbles – The pebbles are not only for decoration, but they also help to stabilize the bulb, and hold it up and out of the water.
-You could use decorative rock or glass marbles rather than pebbles.
+Step 2: Choose the pebbles – The pebbles are not only for decoration, they also help to stabilize the bulb and hold it up and out of the water.
+You could use rock or glass marbles rather than pebbles.

-For my project I chose to use two kinds of river rock, one is multi-colored rock, and the other is plain black rock (which will look stunning with my red amaryllis flowers!).
+For my project I chose to use two kinds of river rock, one is multi-colored, and the other is plain black.

-If you use a bulb vase, and your bulb can sit on top of the rim, then you won’t need any pebbles (unless you like them for decorative purposes).
+If you use a bulb vase and your bulb is large enough to sit on top of the rim, then you don’t need any pebbles (unless you like them for decorative purposes).

-Step 4: Rinse dirt off the roots – If the bulb was previously growing in dirt, then you’ll want to rinse any remaining debris and soil off the roots before planting the bulb in water.
-This will help to keep the water clear and fresh longer too.
+Step 4: Rinse the dirt off – If your amaryllis was previously growing in dirt, then you’ll want to rinse any remaining debris and soil off the roots before planting the bulb in water.
+This will help to keep the water clear and fresh.

-Step 5: Position your amaryllis bulb in the vase – Position the bulb in the vase at the level you want it.
-If your vase is shallow, you can trim the roots a bit to make the bulb sit lower.
+Step 5: Position the bulb – Position the bulb in the vase at the level you want it with the pointy side facing up.
+If your vase is shallow, you can trim the roots a bit to make the bulb sit lower, or cut the roots off completely.

-If your amaryllis bulb doesn’t have any roots yet, then you can fill the vase with pebbles first (step 6), and place the bulb (pointy side up) on top of the pebbles.
+If your amaryllis bulb doesn’t have any roots, then you can fill the vase with pebbles first (step 6), and place the bulb on top of the pebbles.

 You might find it easier to tilt the vase sideways so the rocks will slide into the bottom slower.